MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/preview.md

 2. Toggle the setting between **On** and **Off** and select **Save preferences**.

->Want to experience Windows Defender ATP?
+>Want to experience Microsoft Defender ATP?
 [Sign up for a free trial.](https://www.microsoft.com/en-us/WindowsForBusiness/windows-atp?ocid=docs-wdatp-preview-belowfoldlink)